top of page

 * Furey, Three generations, two unbroken gauge symmetries, and one eight-dimensional algebra, Phys.Lett.B (2018)

 The addendum of this paper outlines a new project I am currently working on together with Beth Romano at King's College London.
 The basic idea is to define a universal multiplication rule, known as a multi-action, which splits the Clifford algebra Cl(8,C) into Lie, Jordan, and spinor algebras.
 This multi-action induces a Z_2 graded structure, reminiscent of a supersymmetry algebra, to a limited extent.
 With this said, one would not anticipate the introduction of the usual superpartners in this framework.
+We presented our ideas for the Dublin Institute for Advanced Studies' theoretical physics seminar series.

 * Furey, SU(3)xSU(2)xU(1) (xU(1)) as a symmetry of division algebraic ladder operators, Eur.
 Phys.
 J. C (2018)